Master of Business Administration (MBA)

 The MBA program is open to students from any undergraduate major.
 Prerequisite courses are required.Prospective MBA students must complete ECON 010 and either MGMT 110, MATH 119 or MATH 120 with a grade of B- or higher prior to the start of their senior year (students can be enrolled in these courses in the semester that they are applying or can take them in the summer before their senior year).
 However, Clark's MBA program has many quantitative course requirements, and students are encouraged to take at least one quantitative course during their undergraduate years to help them prepare if they have AP credit for the math prerequisite.

 Program of Study

-A Graduate Internship and the Career Training Cohort Course are required of all MBA students who have less than three years work experience in the United States.
+A Graduate Internship is required of all MBA students who have less than three years work experience.
 No academic credit is awarded for the internship requirement.

-Students are required to pay a one-time Program Fee of $1,000 which is assesssed in the first semester of graduate study as well as aa one-time Enrollment Fee of $100 in the first semester of graduate study.
+Students are required to pay a one-time Program Fee of $1,000 which is assessed in the first semester of graduate study as well as a one-time Enrollment Fee of $100 in the first semester of graduate study.
 Please see the program advisor for additional GSOM fees.